Zelensky hails UK support with £2.5bn in military aid pledged for next year

 The UK is the first country to sign a final security agreement with Ukraine, after G7 countries agreed at last year’s Nato summit to sign bilateral security assurances with the country.

-At a press conference alongside the Ukrainian president, Mr Sunak said “our opponents around the world believe that we have neither the patience nor the resources for long wars”.
+Mr Sunak told a press conference that “our opponents around the world believe that we have neither the patience nor the resources for long wars”.

 He said: “Ukraine is not alone, and Ukraine will never be alone.
 Putin might think that he can outlast us but he is wrong.
 We stand with you today, tomorrow and for as long as it takes.